-COOKWARE
+COOKWARE AND ACCESSORIES

 Cookware Microwave Convection Combination

-Heat-Resistant Glass, Glass-Ceramic (Pyrex [®] , Fire King [®] , Corning Ware [®] , etc.) YES YES YES
+Heat-Resistant Glass, Glass-Ceramic (Pyrex, Fire King, Corning Ware, etc.) YES YES YES

+Ceramic (Cookware with no metal trim) YES YES YES

 Metal NO YES NO

 Non Heat-Resistant Glass NO NO NO

 Microwave-Safe Plastics YES NO YES

 Plastic Films and Wraps YES NO NO

 Paper Products YES NO NO

 Straw, Wicker and Wood YES NO NO

-Use only microwave cookware that is safe to 450°F.
+^{}Use only microwave cookware that is safe to 400°F.